-1. Plan on Temporarily Vacating the Premises (if Necessary)
+1. Plan on Temporarily Vacating the Premises (If Necessary)

 Residing on the premises during a roof replacement somewhat resembles living on a construction site.
-Consider temporarily relocating your family members and pets during this period if roofers must install a new sub roof.
+Consider temporarily relocating your family members and pets during this period if roofers must install a new sub-roof.
 Undertake an extended family vacation, enjoy time visiting close relatives, or book a reservation at a residence inn.

-2. Notify Neighbors as a Courtesy
+2. Notify Neighbors As A Courtesy

 Tell your adjoining neighbors about your upcoming roof replacement project.
 Request their consideration.
 Ask them to keep pets and children away from your yard, and to refrain from parking in the street immediately outside your property.
 You’ll want to leave this area clear for construction vehicles and equipment.

 Prior to the roof replacement, mow the entire yard and trim any vigorously growing trees and bushes.
 You’ll want to ensure roofers obtain easy access to the upper levels of the residence from outside the home.
 Remove any wasp nests, beehives, or other hazards from nearby vegetation.
 Materials falling from the roof might cause property damage.
 Remove furnishings from the patio and yard.
 Park vehicle(s) well away from the residence.

 4. Temporarily Turn Off The Power (If Necessary) And Remove Rooftop Fixtures